 It should not be a surprise that electronic signatures are significantly more environmentally friendly than pen-and-ink alternatives.
 Employers of e-signatures have contributed to hundreds of tonnes less paper being used.

-Going paperless would be incredibly cost-friendly and practical for your company, as well as contribute to the promotion of a healthy environment.
+Paperless electronic signature solution would be incredibly cost-friendly and practical for your company, as well as contribute to the promotion of a healthy environment.
 Additionally, you will spare yourself the headache of sorting through a mountain of documentation.

 Is an Electronic signature legally binding in the United States of America?